Mineralogy Certification Course

 Formula: A3B2[SiO4]3

-We are listing the most common representative of garnet group and end-members of pyrope-almandine-spessartite (pyralspite) series and uvarovite-grossular-andradite (ugrandite) series.
+Below, you'll find the most common representatives of the garnet group and the end-members of pyrope-almandine-spessartite (pyralspite) series and uvarovite-grossular-andradite (ugrandite) series.

-These minerals are representative of one group, so their physical properties are mostly identical.
-By comparing the characteristics of various species, you can see how slight variations in chemical composition influence color, hardness, and density while the crystal system and morphology stay the same.
+Remember, these minerals are all representatives of a single group, so many of their physical properties are almost identical.
+By comparing the characteristics of various garnet species, you can see how slight variations in chemical composition can influence color, hardness, and density, even though their crystal system and morphology stay the same.

 Pyralspite Series